FAQ: Japanese Knives

 Daily care of Japanese knife

-Is it okay to clean Japanese kitchen knives in a dishwasher or a dish dryer?
+02. Can I safely clean my Japanese knife in a dishwasher or dish dryer?

-How should I store a Japanese knife that I only use occasionally?
+03. How should I store a Japanese knife if I only use it occasionally?

 Related websites